pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    | :sl:`set relative mouse mode`
    | :sg:`set_relative_mode(enable) -> None`

+   Sets the relative mouse mode state.
-   While the mouse is in relative mode, the cursor is hidden, and the driver will try to report continuous motion in the current window.
-Only relative motion events will be delivered, the mouse position will not change.
+   SDL2 docs: *"While the mouse is in relative mode, the cursor is hidden, the mouse position is constrained to the window, and SDL will report continuous relative mouse motion even if the mouse is at the edge of the window.*

-   Note that this function will not be able to provide continuous relative motion when used over Microsoft Remote Desktop, instead motion is limited to the bounds of the screen.
+   *This function will flush any pending mouse motion."*

+   Calling :func:`pygame.mouse.set_visible` with argument ``True`` will exit relative mouse mode.

    .. ## pygame.mouse.set_relative_mode ##